Saturday, August 9, 2008

 As long as no further detail is given about the agreement, all the above is pure speculation on our side.

 >>Under the alliance, Internap would set up a new Point-of-Presence in India which would be integrated with its Global Delivery Infrastructure spanning 7 countries(Australia, China, Singapore, Japan, US, UK and Netherlands).
+The Point-of-Presence in India would be established and managed by Reliance Globalcom.

 The alliance provides Reliance Globalcom the required expertise to integrate media servers, enhance storage, accelerate its network and optimize routes to deliver, manage, and monetize media content.
-The global infrastructure includes Internap’s patented MIRO (Managed Internet Routing Optimizer) and ADN technologies.
+The global infrastructure includes Internap’s patented MIRO (Managed Internet Routing Optimizer™) and ADN technologies.
 MIRO monitors the performance of Internet backbones and automatically selects the best path to global destinations, thus providing faster content delivery.

 Let's see what Tier 1 Research said about the deal back on July 28: